How to Spend 4 Days in Amsterdam: The Best Itinerary

 Van Gogh Museum

-Within a five-minute walk from Rijksmuseum is the Van Gogh Museum, where you’ll have the chance to see some of the Dutch painter’s most treasured pieces.
+Within a five-minute walk from the Rijksmuseum is the Van Gogh Museum, where you’ll have the chance to see some of the Dutch painter’s most treasured pieces.

-As well as seeing the largest collection of Van Gogh’s works in the world, including a Starry Night and Sunflowers, hundreds of his favorite paintings and prints from artists he admired are also on display.
+As well as seeing the largest collection of Van Gogh’s works in the world, including Starry Night and Sunflowers, hundreds of his favorite paintings and prints from artists he admired are also on display.

 Along with the permanent exhibits, there are usually some temporary showcases, too.